niemasd/History-of-Video-Games/history_video_games/timeline.md

 (timeline-2013-10-12)=
 ### October 12, 2013
 The [Nintendo 2DS](consoles-nintendo-3ds-2ds),
-a 2D non-clamshell redesign of the [Nintendo 3DS](consoles-nintendo-3ds), is released in Australia, Europe, and North America.
+a 2D non-foldable redesign of the [Nintendo 3DS](consoles-nintendo-3ds), is released in Australia, Europe, and North America.

 ```{figure} ../images/consoles/nintendo-3ds-2ds.jpg